mac-/hapi-statsd/README.md

 A character or set of characters to replace the '/' (forward slash) characters in your URL path since forward slashes cannot be used in stat names.
 Defaults to `'_'`

+### `dotReplacer`
+A character or set of characters to replace the '.' (dot) characters in your URL path since dots have other meanings.
+Defaults to `'-'`

 ## Example